mkst/conker/README.md

 ### Compressed section(s)

-There a number of compressed sections within the ROM.
+There are a number of compressed sections within the ROM.
 The goal is to be able to:

   1. Extract all files within each compressed section
   2. Decompile and/or document them